peter88213/noveltree-help/source/chapter_view.rst

 _`Do not auto-number` this chapter/part
-   If this checkbox is ticked, the title of the selected chapter will remain untouched when the chapters are `auto-numbered <book_view.html#auto-numbering>`_.
+   If this checkbox is ticked, the title of the selected chapter or part will remain untouched when the chapters are `auto-numbered <book_view.html#auto-numbering>`_.

 Navigation buttons